 When your team is coming up against a challenging time, process, or milestone, it is critical to practice learning routines that position you for continuous improvement.
 If you’re not set up with tools to help you constantly learn and adjust, you won’t be prepared to face what lies ahead.
 There are many continuous improvement tools at your disposal, but one in particular helps take stock of an event or project after the fact, reflect on what happened, and—most importantly—use that reflection to move forward: the debrief, known to some as the after-action review (AAR).

 The AAR or debrief is a highly useful tool to ensure that lessons from past performance are carried into future work.
 But it traditionally relies on teams meeting face to face to conduct it.
 What happens when the team can’t meet?
-What happens when things are changing so fast, that even virtual AAR’s don’t produce effective learning and a practical action plan?
+What happens when things are changing so fast, that even virtual AAR’s don’t produce effective improvement and a practical action plan?
 Enter collaborative real-time debriefing: an upgraded version of the traditional AAR to meet today’s business challenges.

 What’s an AAR?

-An AAR is an organizational learning tool that brings a team together to reflect on and discuss an event, milestone, or project.
+An AAR is an organizational improvement tool that brings a team together to reflect on and discuss an event, milestone, or project.
 Traditionally, AAR’s take place in close proximity to the completion of the event, include the participation of all individuals involved in that event, and ask four questions:

 - What did we expect to happen?